jimboquijano/fltrx/docs/guide/getting-started.md

 initFltrx()
 ```

-(Optional) Initialize only ceratin features in your project:
+(Optional) Initialize only certain features in your project:

 ```js
 import { useFilter, usGrouping } from 'fltrx'